gildas-lormeau/SingleFile/privacy.md

 We keep our privacy notice under regular review and we will place any updates on this document.
 This privacy notice was last updated on March 2019.

 ## How to contact us
-Please contact us if you have any questions about our privacy policy by email to gildas.lormeau <at> gmail.com.
+Please contact us if you have any questions about our privacy policy by email to gildas.lormeau &lt;at&gt; gmail.com.